jadesola0710/PetTrace/README.md

 ## **Features**

 - 🐾 **Lost Pet Posting** – Users can register lost pets with images, descriptions, and last known locations.
-- 🎯 **Bounty System** – Attach a bounty in CELO or cUSD to encourage community help.
+- 🎯 **Bounty System** – Attach a bounty in CELO, cUSD or G$ to encourage community help.
 - ✅ **Recovery Confirmation** – Mark pets as found and release bounties securely via smart contracts.
 - 🔐 **Owner Contact Info** – Easily contact pet owners with name, phone, and email details.
 - 🌍 **Celo Integration** – Built on Celo mainnet for low-cost and fast transactions.
 - 🔒 **Identity Verification** – Integrated with Self for secure identity verification before posting.
+- ✅ **MiniPay Integration** - Users can connect their MiniPay wallet within the PetTrace app.
 - 📱 **QR Code Verification** – Users can verify their identity by scanning a QR code with the Self app.

 ---